 With this information, it’s just a matter of mix and match.
 By combining devices (or screen widths) with Android versions, we can be done in just 3 test runs.

-Some might opt to test every device against every Android version (for a total of 9 runs), but that’s overdoing it, in my opinion.
+Some might opt to test every mobile device against every Android version (for a total of 9 runs), but that’s overdoing it, in my opinion.
 Don’t get too hung up by device names, either.
-If, for whatever reason, one isn’t available, move onto a device with the same screen resolution (not size!), since that’s our differentiator.
+If, for whatever reason, one isn’t available, move onto a mobile device with the same screen resolution (not size!), since that’s our differentiator.

 Adjust when necessary